iamromulan/cellular-modem-wiki/fibocom/sdxpinn/FM190W-GL_to_RM551E-GL.md

-> :book: this page needs to be integrated to [Converison Guide ](./flash_firmware_windows.md) or vice-versa

 Fibocom Modem Wiki
 =================================
 > :book: This is a living Wiki.
 Changes may be made as more discoveries are made or more community software is made.
 If you feel like you have information to contribute to this wiki please open a pull request.

-> :warning: This guide is preliminary and may not be fully completed
+> :warning: This guide is preliminary and may not be fully completed.
+It needs to be integrated into [Converison Guide ](./flash_firmware_windows.md) or vice-versa

 ## FM190W-GL to RM551E-GL firmware conversion guide

 **Requirements**